agilexrobotics/Agilex-College/piper/gamepad/README(EN).md

    cd Gamepad_PiPER
    ```

-- Install the general dependency libraries and the dependency libraries for the kinematics module (choose one, cuRobo library is recommended):
+- Install the general dependency libraries and the dependency libraries for the kinematics module (choose one, pytracik library is recommended):

    - Based on the [pinocchio](https://github.com/stack-of-tasks/pinocchio) library (Python == 3.9, requires installing [piper_ros](https://github.com/agilexrobotics/piper_ros) and sourcing the robotic arm's ROS workspace; otherwise, mesh files will not be found.):